 Our revenue is highly dependent upon the overall condition of the semiconductor industry, especially in light of our gain share revenue component.
 The semiconductor industry is highly cyclical and subject to rapid technological change and has been subject to significant economic downturns at various times, characterized by diminished product demand, accelerated erosion of average selling prices and production overcapacity.
-One such downturn commenced during the third quarter of calendar 2000, with no significant upturn to date.
 The semiconductor industry also periodically experiences increased demand and production capacity constraints.
 As a result, we may experience significant fluctuations in operating results due to general semiconductor industry conditions and overall economic conditions.